Chapter 12 : Love rule #12

 “Oh my God, Al, you’re crying!”
 I said gleefully, and he pulled me into a hug.

 “Shut up, you stupid bint.
 Be my cousin again?”

 “Like I could ever stop.

 When I woke up the next morning, I actually wanted to get out of bed.
 For the first time in a long time, I noticed that the sun was shining through the heavy snow clouds, and everything was sparkling with a clean freshness.
-Al and I had made up!

 “Where did you disappear to last night?”
 Scorpius asked me, stepping out of his room as I skipped out of the shower.
 I glowed at the sight of him in his boxers and tight white shirt and kissed him on the cheek in delight.

-“Al and I are friends again!”
+“Al and I are talking again!”